John-Kostick/vzome-sharing/_posts/2022-09-26-60-gon-field-Corner-steps-16-19-58.md

   </figcaption>
 </figure>

-In the model below, the sequence is carried out three courses of steps futher.
+In the model below, the sequence is carried out three courses of steps further.
 Many parameters can be varied with this system.
+For example, in these models, the footprint of each course is semi-circular, but could be elliptical, so that the branch along one wall is longer than the other.

 <figure style="width: 87%; margin: 5%">